Filter by Category

 If you're hungry for a challenge, or want to try new techniques, or if you simply want to draw in the company of others, join us on the third Thursday of the month.

-The exercises will change each month, so you may wish to sign up for multiple sessions.
+Since each session is different, you may wish to sign up for multiple dates.
 No drop-ins, please.

 Prerequisite: